aBoredDev/playit-setup-script/README.md

 $ bash <(curl -sS https://raw.githubusercontent.com/aBoredDev/playit-setup-script/main/playit-setup.sh) --no-service
 ```
 ## Viewing the tunnel host
-To view the tunnel host once it is running, use the following command:
+To view the tunnel host once it is running as a service, use the following command:
 ```bash
 $ screen -r playit
 ```